meilisearch/specifications/text/0034-telemetry-policies.md

 The `identify` method of Segment permits identifying an instance by sending a unique identifier.
 It groups the information of a MeiliSearch binary such as `system`, `stats`, and general properties related below in this specification.

+The segment identify call is only sent after the first hour if the instance is still running.
+At the first launch, MeiliSearch sends a `Launched` event on an instance ID equal to `total_launch` in order to avoid tracking instances usage for nothing when they could be shut down and never restarted.

 #### Segment Track Call

 The `track` calls of Segment allow tracking the events passed on the instance.